shivannis/xandr-docs-public/xandr-docs/articles/monetize/global-privacy-platform.md

 1. The local legislative framework of the user (for example, if the user is in the EU, then it's GDPR.)
 1. For which data processing purposes the user has granted consent (consent elections) or the legal bases for processing data which do/do not apply.

 In the GPP framework, this information is conveyed by 'applicable sections' (which sections of the string should be enforced) and the GPP string itself.
-Taken together, these parameters allow Xandr to understand the consent choices of the end user and to know which privacy law to apply.
+Taken together, these parameters allow Microsoft Advertising to understand the consent choices of the end user and to know which privacy law to apply.

 ## AD call examples